 A milder, sweeter version of oregano.
 Subtly coloured, Marjoram features soft green, oval-shaped leaves, and small pinkish-white flowers.
 Its delicate sweet yet slightly spicy flavour lends itself well to virtually any savoury dish.
 This low-growing Mediterranean native is an attractive groundcover or edging plant.
 It also performs well in containers.

 Mojito mint made its claim to fame in Cuba’s world-renowned cocktail, the Mojito.
-This mint is much more subtle in flavour than other mints providing a mild and light aroma with a satisfying bite.
+This refreshing mint is much more subtle in flavour than other mints providing a mild and light aroma with a satisfying bite.
 It is an excellent garden and container companion that is very easy to grow.
-Great for seasoning meats, cocktails, and… Read more »
+Its bright, clean flavour is… Read more »

-The intense aroma and unmistakable flavour of true oregano are invaluable for seasoning Italian dishes, roasted meat, and vegetables.
-This robust aromatic can be grown in an herb garden or in containers.
-Oregano needs both excellent drainage and good air circulation to thrive; moderate fertilizer is sufficient.
-This hardy perennial is a bushy plant that… Read more »
+The intense aroma and unmistakable flavour of true oregano are invaluable for seasoning Italian and Mexican dishes.
+This savoury and robust aromatic complements roasted meat dishes, soups, sauces, dressings and vegetables.
+Oregano can be grown in the garden beds, window boxes or containers.
+Oregano needs both excellent drainage and good air circulation to thrive; moderate… Read more »

 Petroselinum crispum var. neapolitanum.
 Flat-leaf parsley – also known as Italian – has a stronger and more flavourful taste than the curly leaf variety.
 It has flat, glossy, serrated leaves and the flavour has a hint of pepper or licorice.
 Flat-leaf parsley is favoured by chefs because it contains significantly more of the essential oils….
 Read more »